secretstartups/handbook/people-group/people-experience-team/index.html.md

 ##### Onboarding
 This will be the responsibility of the People Experience Associate that is assigned to the specific team members onboarding and should be completed prior to closing the issue.
-    - Ensure that the new team member has shared a screenshot of their FileVault disk encryption and computer serial number in the onboarding issue.
+    - Ensure that the new team member has shared a screenshot of their FileVault disk encryption and computer serial number in the onboarding issue (applicable to Linux computers only).
     - Ensure that the new team member has acknowledged the 'Handbook' compliance task in the onboarding issue.
     - Ensure that all the red dot compliance items have been completed.